- Safety and Health Topics

-Exposure to Noise is measured in units of sound pressure levels called decibels, named after Alexander Graham Bell, using an A-weighted sound levels (dBA).
-The A-weighted sound levels closely match the perception of loudness by the human ear.
-Decibels are measured on a logarithmic scale which means that a small change in the number of decibels results in a huge change in the amount of noise and the potential damage to a person's hearing.
+Exposure to Noise is measured in units of sound pressure levels called decibels, using an A-weighted sound levels (dBA).
 There are several ways to control and reduce worker exposure to noise in a workplace where exposure has been shown to be excessive.

 The following references provide information on measuring noise exposure and recognizing and controlling workplace noise hazards.